-This feels like a result of both Shymalan’s appeal for gravity and a sort of social responsibility from such an exploitative premise about mental illness.
-And you can’t have your cake and eat it when scenes like the reveal of Mrs. Patricia kind of plays for chuckles at most.
-At least McAvoy gets to show-off his range with Kevin and he’s not all that bad at playing off surface level stereotypes, but it’s clear he’s better at playing personalities that fit his type (the unnervingly menacing pervert Dennis, flamboyant fashion enthusiast Barry) than personalities that don’t (Mrs. Patricia, obnoxious child Hedwig).
+This feels like a result of Shymalan’s appeal for both narrative gravity and a sort of social responsibility from such an exploitative premise about mental illness.
+And you can’t have your cake and eat it when scenes like the reveal of Mrs. Patricia play for chuckles at most.
+At least McAvoy gets to show off his range with Kevin and he’s not all that bad at playing off surface level stereotypes, but it’s clear he’s better at playing personalities that fit his type (the angrily imposing pervert Dennis, flamboyant fashion enthusiast Barry) than personalities that don’t (Mrs. Patricia, obnoxious child Hedwig).
 He can be a revelation at times.
-A central scene where we’re suddenly witness to the subtle presence of a personality disguising himself as another is one of the strongest moments in the whole film, just a close-up as McAvoy’s face shifts.
-Other times it seems he wants to camp for a bit – and a crucial scene where he clearly doesn’t and his body language still camps – and I don’t think this is the proper sort of material for camp at all.
+A central scene revealing the subtle presence of a personality disguising himself as another is one of the strongest moments in the whole film, just a close-up as McAvoy’s face shifts.
+Other times it seems he wants to camp up – and a crucial scene where he clearly doesn’t and his body language still camps – and I don’t think this is the material hits the target on camp.

 That extremely ugly undertone is a large part of why I hated Split, despite it not being a complete waste.
 The opening kidnapping scene is such an impressive clockwork of tension and restricted visual information that I was willing to believe the hype until the rest of the movie proved he had butter fingers when it comes to tone and concrete shoes when it comes to narrative momentum.
 Anya Taylor-Joy’s Casey on paper has one trait and yet Taylor-Joy proves herself to be able to use that trait as an anchor for her own emotional arc into the film and acts spades over McAvoy.
-And frankly the climax is an impressive stretch of existential terror, using the spacing of one hallway and making it feel like an ambiguous abyss in one shot and like a vessel for immediate danger in another in grotty greens that really turn the flick into horror film mode and sell its ridiculous premise for a bit longer than I expected it to get away with.
+And the climax is an impressive stretch of existential terror, transforming the space of one hallway into an ambiguous abyss in one shot and a vessel for immediate danger in another with grotty horror movie greens.
+Elements like this sell Split for a bit longer than I expected it to get away with.

-I guess it’s clear that Split has it’s good moments still there that show the man who made The Sixth Sense is still semi-capable, but the bad vastly outweighs the good and good’s in such jagged portions anyway that it feels like… well, I might make a joke about feeling like Split had split personalities, but I’m not an asshole.
+I guess it’s clear that Split has it’s good moments still there that show the man who made The Sixth Sense is still semi-capable, but the bad vastly outweighs the good and the good is in such jagged portions anyway that it feels like… well, I might make a joke about feeling like Split had split personalities, but I’m not an asshole.
 Unlike Shyamalan.

 (P.S.
 I’m pushing my word-limit regiment but I’m sure I’m expected to talk about the credits scene.
 All I have to say is… if you remove it, you get the exact same movie except without that scene and it’s very telling.
 That and the whole thing is so artless that while it was reportedly something planned before Split was even a thing, it feels like Shymalan’s last cry for desperate reappraisal.
 Given the acclaim and hype that scene received, it worked.
 Ugh.)